PhpSurvarium/SurvariumAPI/README.md

 If you do not use composer you should add next line to your php script

 ```
-* require  DIR  . '/autoload.php';
+require  DIR  . '/autoload.php';
 ```
 where DIR is filepath to root library directory.
 You can use $survariumApi object to retrieve necessary data:

 ```
-$survariumApi = new \Survarium\Api\SurvariumApi('Shared key', 'Private key');
+$survariumApi = new \Survarium\Api\SurvariumApi('test', 'test');
 $maxMatchId = $survariumApi->getMaxMatchId($publicAccountId);
 ```

+API server is under development now.
+You can use it only for test now.
-In order to get personal credentials, to use our API, please, mail to mail@vostokgames.com.
+In order to get personal credentials for our API, please, mail to maxim@vostokgames.com.